12 Dec 2024

 Dances and discos.
 This covers putting on a dance or disco, as well as participating in one.
 It also covers events that are open to the public, as well as events arranged just for the benefit of the group’s members.
 If the event is likely to involve more than 500 people, please contact us as soon as possible ahead of the event* to check if it's covered.

 Repair Cafés.
 This covers putting on a Repair Café, as well as participating in one.
 It covers the repair activities carried out by suitably qualified or experienced people, such as mechanics.
 In instances where repairs aren't able to be done, individuals should be referred to appropriate repairers.
-If your event includes participation from the general public, or the use of tools or machinery, please contact us as soon as possible ahead of the event* to check if it's covered and if you can, provide a risk assessment for your event.
+If your event includes the use of powered machinery, such as angle grinders for knife sharpening, please contact us as soon as possible ahead of the event* to check if it's covered and provide a risk assessment for your event.
+In your risk assessment, please include the make and model of the machinery and whether the person using it has been trained.
+We can’t guarantee activities using machinery will be covered.

 The following activities listed below are not covered by either policy – nor can cover be extended to include them (apart from possibly item G).
 This list also acts as a limit to the permitted activities detailed above in Q3 – eg. if you carry out a permitted activity but do so in a way that is unlawful, you will not be covered.